Aymen568/AI-Routing-engine/README.md

 - **Backend (Server-Side):** Built using the Flask framework in Python, the backend handles data processing, optimization logic, and communication with external services to perform complex computations and network optimizations.

 - **Data Services Integration:** The Google Maps JavaScript API also serves as a data retrieval tool, enabling the front end to fetch geospatial data from Google’s servers.
 For example, it can call the Elevation Service to retrieve elevation profiles based on geographic coordinates.
-These requests are initiated from the client side and processed by Google’s backend services, with the results handled within the front-end JavaScript environment.
+These requests are initiated from the sever side and processed by Google’s backend services, with the results handled within the front-end JavaScript environment.

 ## 🔗 Workflow